cloudamqp/terraform-provider-cloudamqp/website/docs/d/credentials.html.markdown

 # cloudamqp_credentials

 Use this data source to retrieve information about the credentials of the configured user in Rabbit MQ.
 Information is extracted from `cloudamqp_instance.instance.url`.
-Depends on the identifier of the corresponding `cloudamqp_instance`resource or data source.

 ## Example Usage